Townsville 2020 (Part 4)

 Day 10

 After having a rather successful run in the Townsville area, the Atherton Tablelands was just too irresistible to refuse.
 Drawn along by the allure of tropical species we found ourselves winding ever further north, although a quick pit stop for fish and chips at Cardwell was rather nice.
 Seeing as we’d had success with one small range endemic Strophurus sp. earlier in the trip, we thought it only fair to chase the second, Strophrurus congoo.
 Consequently, after a morning of driving through rainforest, we swapped floral communities for dry savannah and headed into the hills south of Petford.
 Finding what appeared to be some good-looking spinifex deep down some back roads, we book marked the area for later in the night and headed to Chillagoe.
 The limestone caves at Chillagoe are a reasonably well known tourist attraction, although we were interested in the area for another reason, the endemic Chillagoe Litter-skink (Lygisaurus rococo).
-After an hour or so mooching around the rocks, Nick and I managed to spy one disappear into a crevice, along with several other skink species out and about (Stout Bar-sided Skink (Concinnia sokosoma), Lined Rainbow-skinks (Carlia jarnoldae) and a Black-backed Yellow-lined Ctenotus (Ctenotus eutaenius).
+After an hour or so mooching around the rocks, Nick and I managed to spy one disappear into a crevice, along with several other skink species that were out and about (Stout Bar-sided Skink (Concinnia sokosoma), Lined Rainbow-skinks (Carlia jarnoldae) and a Black-backed Yellow-lined Ctenotus (Ctenotus eutaenius).
 A little frustrated with the difficulty of small brown skinks, we settled in to wait for darkness.

 Carlia jarnoldae